Serra da Mesa Dam

 The Serra da Mesa Dam, once known as Sao Felix, is an embankment dam on the Tocantins River near Minaçu in Goiás, Brazil.
 The dam serves an associated hydroelectric power plant with a 1275 MW installed capacity.
 The dam creates the largest reservoir by volume in Brazil.

 Background

 Eletrobrás Furnas began studies of the upper Tocantins River in 1981 and proposed constructing two large dams, one was at Serra da Mesa which had good geomechanical conditions.
 After years of studies, construction on the dam and power station began in 1986.
 On October 24, 1996, the dam began to inundate and create its reservoir and it was full in 1998; around the same time, the power station's generators became operational.

+The dam is one of seven on the Tocantins River.
+The other six dams are: Tucuruí Dam (one of the world's largest), Cana Brava dam, São Salvador dam, Peixe Angical dam, Luiz Eduardo Magalhães (Lajeado) dam, Estreito dam, and Tucuruí dam).

 Dam and reservoir

 The Serra da Mesa Dam is a 1500 m long and 154 m tall earth-fill embankment dam with a clay core and in total contains 12057558 m3 of material.
 The reservoir created by the dam has a capacity of 54400000000 m3 and surface area of 1784 km2.
 Of the reservoir's volume, 43250000000 m3 is active storage.
 The dam supports a spillway with five floodgates that are 15 m wide and 20.4 m high each.
 In total, the spillway has a 15000 m3/s discharge capacity.